bamboounderwear/branddesignsystem/README.md

 - When you hit `/`, `/slide-typography`, or `/email-campaign`:
   - The Worker reads the matching fragment from `public/components/`.
-  - It wraps that fragment in a shared layout (doctype, head with Bootstrap CDN, `brand-tokens.css`, navbar, `<main class="container my-5">...</main>`).
+  - It wraps that fragment in a shared layout (doctype, head with compiled Bootstrap, `brand-tokens.css`, navbar, `<main class="container my-5">...</main>`).
 - Requests for anything else (like `/brand-tokens.css`) are served directly from the `public/` directory via the `ASSETS` binding.